linthtml/linthtml/lib/rules/attr-order/README.md

 # attr-order

-Specify the order of attribues in HTML tag.
+Specify the order of attributes in HTML tag.

 # Options